djonata-dias/djonata-dias/README.md

 ## Hi there, I'm Djonata 👋

-## I'm a Husband, Father of the Maia (a Cat) and the Ivi (a Big dog) and Web Developer!!
+## I'm a Full Stack Developer!!

-- 🌱 I’m currently learning more about frontend and people management
+- 🌱 I’m currently learning more about Python and Machine Learning
-- 👯 I’m looking to collaborate with other web developers
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects and to deep my knowledge in programming
+- 🥅 2024 Goals: Contribute more to Open Source projects and to deep my knowledge in programming
 - ⚡ Fun fact: I love to make martial arts and to play video games

 ### Connect with me: